-Founder at Optimage Joined almost 4 years ago
+Founder at Optimage Joined about 6 years ago

 States eliminate repeating work.
 They naturally expand to artboards and allow exportable symbols with per-resolution adjustments.

 I even implemented the latter in the plugin for Photoshop a while back.
 But that alone would not fix it.

 It is time consuming, takes seconds.
 You need all the performance you have.

 Type trials, palette sorting, filter brute forcing, nearly-optimal Deflate compression, etc. It's way more than 6 lines of code to do it properly.

 With bit-optimal parsing and elaborate heuristics you can probably get close and keep top performance.

 The 23.3 kB is 254 colors.
 The 20.4 kB is just 25 colors, and just 15.1 kB (-26.1%) losslessly compressed with a better tool.
 That's the difference.

 Thanks!
 Do you have a link?

 Edit: Found it.
 It’s all straight to the point!
 For anyone interested here's the link.